 Due to the inherent complexities and risks involved in trading the following types of financial products, we only allow them to be advertised in limited circumstances.

-The following complex speculative financial products may only be advertised if the advertiser is a licensed provider or aggregator, the products and ads comply with local laws and industry standards, and the account is certified by Google.If you meet the requirements, apply for certification.
+The following complex speculative financial products may only be advertised if the advertiser is a licensed provider or aggregator, the products and ads comply with local laws and industry standards, and the account is certified by Google.If you meet the requirements, apply for certification in the relevant approved countries.
 If you want to advertise in more than one country, submit a separate application for each country or group of countries.

 Contracts for Difference (CFD), financial spread betting, rolling spot forex and related forms of speculative products